Brooklyn's Baseball Prehistory

 The best remembered achievement of the Atlantics, however, was in 1870.
 The Cincinnati Red Stockings brought an 89 game winning streak and an unbeatable reputation to the Capitoline Grounds.
 The Atlantics played them to a 5-5 draw over 9 innings, and captain Bob "Death to Flying Things" Ferguson took his team from the field, content with the result.
 Harry Wright of Cincy insisted on continuing, however.
 The Red Stockings took 2 runs from pitcher George Zettlin in the top of the 11th, but the Atlantics came back, with Ferguson's daring base running scoring the winning run for an 8 to 7 victory.

-With all that history, the Atlantics thought themselves too good for the National Association in 1871.
-But the same thing happened as did to the Eckfords- all the best players left.
-A weakened squad finally joined in 1872, but played four awful seasons.
+That Brooklyn club never materialized, but the Atlantic's professional players did indeed disperse for the National Association, as did those of the Eckford Club.
+A weakened Atlantic squad finally joined the N.A. in 1872, and played four seasons which ranged from mediocre to dreadful.
 A move to the Union Grounds in 1873 was no help.
 Finishing 2-42 in 1875, with 31 straight losses and accusations of "hippodroming" (throwing games), the Atlantics limped away from the NA, a shadow of their former selves, and the club disbanded.

 Bob "Death to Flying Things" Ferguson, Doug Allison, Candy Cummings